Arnnav-A/207-Project/README.md

 https://opentripmap.io/docs#/

-The open trip map API is an interface to access a database of points of interest.
+The OpenTripMap API is an interface to access a database of points of interest.
 It also allows users to get the geographical location (latitude and longitude) of a city, which can be used to give recommendations in a certain radius.
 It also provides tags that allow users to filter the locations provided.

 ![Screenshot 1](https://cdn.discordapp.com/attachments/1156382532816867449/1156382638710476820/Input_screenshot.png?ex=65156d81&is=65141c01&hm=d2b15638a9442254d30ca238c52d58609e05a88939b242997dfe4842f54224d1&)